ricardoboss/webhook-tooter/README.md

     }

     public function getUrl(object $note): ?string {
-        // TODO: build a URL to the send message using the returned object }
+        // TODO: build a URL to the sent message using the returned object }
 }